abdiu34567/telesun.js/Readme.md

 A Telegram bot is a program that offers functions and automations that Telegram users can integrate in their chats, channels, or groups

-Telesn is a library that makes it simple for you to develop your own Telegram bots using JavaScript and [Apps Script](https://developers.google.com/apps-script)
+Telesun is a library that makes it simple for you to develop your own Telegram bots using JavaScript and [Apps Script](https://developers.google.com/apps-script)

 ### Features